List of Billy Joel band members: Line-up changes

 At this point, the only remaining long-standing member of Joel's touring band was DeVitto.
 Joel also had Tommy Byrnes move over to lead guitar.
 He remains at this position and served as both a musical consultant and band member in the Movin' Out musical.
 Tom "T-Bone" Wolk joined the band, just for the River of Dreams tour, playing bass guitar, as well as other instruments, including accordion.
-And Joel continued to retain Taliefero and Rivera who both remain in his band.
+Joel continued to retain Taliefero and Rivera who both remain in his band.
 The 1993 River of Dreams tour saw the addition of David Rosenthal, formerly of Rainbow, on keyboards.

 In August 1995, Joel's long-time bassist Doug Stegmeyer, who had been let go from the band prior to the recording of 1989's Storm Front album, committed suicide in his Long Island home.
-Stegmeyer had played on every one of Joel's albums from Turnstiles (1976) through to the live album, КОНЦЕРТ (1987).
+Stegmeyer had played on every one of Joel's albums from Turnstiles (1976) through to the live album, Kohuept (1987).

-For the 2006 tour, Joel did not invite DeVitto back as drummer after the two became involved in a legal dispute, and the drummer Chuck Burgi (who played in the Broadway production of Movin' Out) replaced DeVitto.
+For the 2006 tour, Joel did not invite DeVitto back as his drummer after the two became involved in a legal dispute, and the drummer Chuck Burgi (who played in the Broadway production of Movin' Out) replaced DeVitto.
 For this particular tour, Cannata temporarily returned on lead saxophones though he soon left the band again and Rivera returned to his position as lead saxophonist.
 In 2006, Carl Fischer joined Joel's band as his trumpeter and trombonist for select songs (most notably for the trumpet solos in the song "Zanzibar").

-On February 27, 2010, Joel's bassist from his "River of Dreams" tour, Tom Wolk, died from a heart attack at the age of 58.
+On February 27, 2010, Joel's bassist from his River of Dreams tour, Tom Wolk, died from a heart attack at the age of 58.

-In 2013, the Billy Joel Band was joined by multi-instrumentalist Mike DelGuidice on rhythm guitar and backing vocals, DelGuidice had previously fronted various Billy Joel tribute projects.
+In 2013, the Billy Joel Band was joined by multi-instrumentalist Mike DelGuidice on rhythm guitar and backing vocals.
+DelGuidice had previously fronted various Billy Joel tribute projects.
+On August 12, 2024, Liberty DeVitto announced on his Facebook that guitarist David Brown had died.